Sunloid/CICD-AWS-ECR-ECS/docs/GroovySyntax.md

 This stage authenticates the docker with the AWS ECR.
 It creates a docker images as specified in the repo.
 It then stores the created docker images in the ECR.

 - **aws ecr get-login-password --region ap-south-1 | docker login --username AWS --password-stdin 533267397460.dkr.ecr.ap-south-1.amazonaws.com**:

 Step 1: Authenticate Docker with Amazon ECR in the us-east-1 region

 - **docker build -t app:${BUILD_NUMBER} ./app_dockerfile/.**:

 Step 2: Build the Docker image for the 'app' service with the specified build number

 - **docker build -t web:${BUILD_NUMBER} ./web_dockerfile/.**:

 Step 3: Build the Docker image for the 'web' service with the specified build number

 - **docker build -t db:${BUILD_NUMBER}  ./db_dockerfile/.**:

 Step 4: Build the Docker image for the 'db' service with the specified build number

 - **docker tag app:${BUILD_NUMBER} 533267397460.dkr.ecr.ap-south-1.amazonaws.com/cicd-repo:app${BUILD_NUMBER}**:

 Step 5: Tag the 'app' Docker image with the ECR repository and build number

 - **docker tag web:${BUILD_NUMBER} 533267397460.dkr.ecr.ap-south-1.amazonaws.com/cicd-repo:web${BUILD_NUMBER}**:

 Step 6: Tag the 'web' Docker image with the ECR repository and build number

 - **docker tag db:${BUILD_NUMBER} 533267397460.dkr.ecr.ap-south-1.amazonaws.com/cicd-repo:db${BUILD_NUMBER}**:

 Step 7: Tag the 'db' Docker image with the ECR repository and build number

 - **docker push 533267397460.dkr.ecr.ap-south-1.amazonaws.com/cicd-repo:app${BUILD_NUMBER}**:

 Step 8: Push the app image

 - **docker push 533267397460.dkr.ecr.ap-south-1.amazonaws.com/cicd-repo:web${BUILD_NUMBER}**:

 Step 9: Push the web image

 - **docker push 533267397460.dkr.ecr.ap-south-1.amazonaws.com/cicd-repo:db${BUILD_NUMBER}**:

 Step 10: Push the Db image

 ## 9. Stage("Deploy to EC2")
+Final Stage this is reponsible for deploying the images built in the previous stages in the ECS

+- **def ecsCluster = "cicd-cluster1"**:

+Defines the names of the ECS cluster is which is pre-built in the AWS and stores it in a variable

+- **def appServiceName = "cicd-service2"**:

+Defines the name of the ECS service in the cluster which is also pre-built and stores that name in a variable.

+- **sh "aws ecs update-service --cluster ${ecsCluster} --region ap-south-1 --service ${appServiceName}  --force-new-deployment"**:

+Deploys the images as the final command